lauer/cowboy-dotfiles/README.md

 Cloned from Ben Almans dotfiles project.
 This fork focuses on my personal setup.

-My OSX / Ubuntu dotfiles.
+My OSX / Ubuntu / CentOS dotfiles.

+Following notes are from the forked project

 ## About this project